Go: Generics and Iterators 2026-01-16

 }

 Now, you're able to iterate over arbitrary things by writing functions/methods which return functions that match the special iterator type signatures (which are aliased as iter.Seq[A] or iter.Seq2[A, B]).
-This looks something like:
+These functions are our iterators.

 type MyContainer[T any] struct{